 B.A.: Bachelor of Arts

 A B.A. degree is a Bachelor of Arts degree.
-Typically, this is a 4-year degree program within a specified departmental major.
+Typically, this is a four-year degree program within a specified departmental major.
 B.A. degrees are undergraduate degrees conferred upon completion of a Bachelor of Arts program or by transferring credits from an associate degree program toward the completion of a bachelor's degree program.
 Bachelor of Arts degrees emphasize education in the liberal arts.
-Students are often required to complete course credits in fields such as humanities, social sciences, natural sciences, mathematics and foreign language.
+You are often required to complete course credits in fields such as humanities, social sciences, natural sciences, mathematics and foreign language.
 Some schools may also require additional categories of course work, such as multicultural studies.
-To complete a B.A. degree, students must also declare a major field of concentration for the degree.
+To complete a B.A. degree, you must also declare a major field of concentration for the degree.
 The major concentration is normally associated with the humanities or social sciences.